Contact Lens Care

 Long-term vision effects

-The long-term effects of drinking alcohol can have an even more severe effect on our vision.
+The long-term effects of drinking alcohol can have an even more severe impact on our vision.
 Long term effects include:

 - Increased risk of age-related macular degeneration (AMD) - excessive alcohol intake has been identified by The American Optometric Association as a risk factor for AMD